 Part 2: headphones, authentic-speed audio, multiple short tasks.

-The Listening component lasts approximately 30 minutes and is frequently cited by candidates as the most challenging section.
-This is because the audio recordings are played at natural speaking speeds and often include environmental background noise—such as the sounds of a pharmacy, train station, or cafe—to simulate real-world conditions.
+The Listening component lasts approximately 30 minutes — and it is often the weakest link.
+Recordings play at natural speaking speeds and often include environmental background noise—such as the sounds of a pharmacy, train station, or cafe—to simulate real-world conditions.

 You will hear various audio stimuli, including public service announcements, informal dialogues, and simple informational broadcasts.
 Each segment is typically played twice.
 The section comprises roughly 25 multiple-choice or matching questions designed to test actual comprehension rather than simple phonetic matching, often using synonyms in the questions to distract from the verbatim words heard in the audio.
 This component accounts for 30% of your total score.